UK Financial Services, regulations and ethics Demo

 Shortened demo course.
-See details at foot of page....wn rules for internal record keeping.
+See details at foot of page....
+2007 lays down rules for internal record keeping.
 It requires customer records, including identification documents, verification correspondence and account opening mandates, to be kept for five years after the relationship with the customer has ended.

 The date when the relationship with the customer has ended can be the date of:

 The closing of the account